 2: Choosing the right social media channels

-Providing social customer care on two or three channels really well is better than doing all channels badly.
+Selecting your social customer service channels can seem like a tricky choice.
+There are so many to choose from.
+But providing social customer care on two or three channels really well is better than doing all channels badly.
 Focus on integrating the social channels which matter most to your customers.

 - Think about the types of support you need, and want, to offer.
 Twitter and Facebook are usually the customer service frontline, but don’t forget Instagram if you are a retailer, Google +, and LinkedIn if you are B2B.